Check – What Does Check Mean In Poker

 When you have a mid-range hand

 This should be your primary reason for wanting to check - if your hand isn't good enough to make a value bet and is too strong to bluff with then it should be checked.
 These hands are going to be ones in the middle of your range and have around 40-60% equity against your opponent's range.
+On the other hand, it pays to fold these hands a certain number of hands to keep others guessing your play style.

 There are some hands at either end of this spectrum that may want to check as they're "giving up" and not being bluffed despite how little equity they have, and there are some hands that want to be checked to check-raise your opponent.